andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 1 (William Hartnell)</sub>

-A few nice moments, but it’s largely tedious and too long.
+A few nice moments, but it's largely tedious and too long.
 Do, however, watch Susan give us our first description of the Time Lords' home planet.
 And here's a nice scene as the group reflect on their adventures.

 Story 7; 6 episodes - The Sensorites